mbravo10/machine-learning-showcase/README.md

 The **"pickles"** folder contains the pickled versions of the Python objects that were used in the website deployment of the project.

+The **"templates"** folder contains some static assets and html for the hosted Flask website.

 The **root** folder of the repository contains the code for the Python website that was deployed as well as a few other files for Python deployment.
 This folder also contains the slides for the presentation that was given in a pdf format.

 ## Hyper Parameter Tuning Experiments